 - Prove your HR knowledge and establish your credibility among HR colleagues with certifications

 - Develop leadership skills and assume leadership roles to further advance your career and help many other HR professionals

 We put together a list of human resources organizations to consider joining.
 Hopefully this list will show you some of the differences between the many organizations and opportunities and help you choose the one that’s right for you.

-From HR Generalist to CEO, the SHRM member body proudly represents a wide range of positions and levels in business with 40% having the title of Director or higher.
-They also state on their website that 50% of members work for companies with 500 or more employees and 35% of members come from the manufacturing industry.
+From HR Generalist to CEO, the SHRM member body proudly represents a wide range of positions and levels in business, with 40% having the title of Director or higher.
+They also stated previously on their website that 50% of members work for companies with 500 or more employees and 35% of members come from the manufacturing industry.
 The association offers local chapters, conference opportunities, publications, certifications, industry research, awards and scholarships, and more.